smasonuk/falken-vector/README.md

 If `FALKENGO_LLM_API_KEY` is not set, `ask` uses `FALKENGO_EMBEDDING_MODEL_API_KEY` when present.

+The CLI state location is controlled with `--state-dir`.
+The public SDK helper `EngineConfigFromEnvE` also reads `FALKENGO_STATE_DIR`, which is useful for SDK callers and companion tools that prefer environment-based configuration.

 ## Development checkout

 When developing across the Falken modules, the expected local checkout is: